samfrjn11/cloud-installer/README.md

 Note: After a preliminary success message you may get a warning pop-up saying that the cloud endpoints are not stored.
 This is a known bug.
 As long as the preliminary message reported success, you're all good.

+## Environment variables

+During installation, the environmental variables used to configure the different repositories, are partially copied from template files and partially generated.
+You can find them in `cloud-installer/repos`.
+For example `cloud-installer/repos/cloud-v2/environment-variables.sh`.

+If you need to update these, for example when you manualy installed MongoDB, you will have to restart the service afterwards.
+For example: `systemctl --user restart cs-cloud-v2`.

 ## Open-source license